 If you are looking for the best cataract doctors in or near Lebanon, PA, we invite you to review the impeccable skills and credentials of the cataract specialists at Eye Consultants of Pennsylvania.

-We are the leading ophthalmology practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We are the leading ophthalmology practice in the region, with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon, and Blandon.
 All of our cataract doctors are board certified by the American Board of Ophthalmology and fellowship-trained.
 They utilize the most advanced specialized instruments and equipment to analyze and optimize the outcome of every cataract procedure.

 What is a Cataract?

 A cataract is a clouding of the eye’s naturally clear lens.
 When the natural lens becomes cloudy, vision quality is diminished.
 Many people describe it as similar to looking through a foggy car window or a piece of waxed paper.

 During cataract surgery, the cloudy natural lens of your eye is removed and replaced with a clear artificial lens, called an intraocular lens implant (IOL), which can dramatically improve your ability to see clearly.

 If you think you may have a cataract, it’s important to visit Eye Consultants of Pennsylvania for evaluation and diagnosis.
 Sometimes, a condition that seems to be a cataract may actually be another problem altogether.

 Today, there are several options when it comes to intraocular lenses (IOLs).
 They include monofocal, multifocal, toric, and accommodating lenses.
 Each one works differently to help achieve your vision correction goals.
 Your cataract doctor’s experience with each of these lenses will help you obtain the right lens for your eyes.